tmcb82/ota/README.md

 <br><br>
 All data in the provided m3u8 file is publicly available and hosted on each channels own content delivery network (CDN).
-This project does not and will not knowingly use any illegal content.
+This project  will not knowingly use any illegal content.